LIyu810/CoPrompt_main/readme.md

 # CoPrompt

-CoPrompt is a contrast-prompt tuning method specifically designed for Chinese dialogue character relationship extraction.
+CoPrompt is a contrast-prompt tuning method specifically designed for Multiparty dialogue character relationship extraction.
 This repository contains the source code and datasets utilized in our paper, "CoPrompt: A Contrast-prompt Tuning Method for Chinese Dialogue Character Relationship Extraction."

 ## Requirements